jdolinschi/PyroLand/README.md

 To get info on each specific calibration that comes preloaded, just double-click the calibration in the table.

-Supports fitting specific regions of the data either through tail and head cutoffs of the spectrum or an unlimited number of specific x-regions within the spectrum.
-For example, if you have extra peaks within the gray body spectrum, you can filter them out.
+Supports fitting specific regions of the data either through tail and head masking of the spectrum or an unlimited number of specific x-regions within the spectrum.
+For example, if you have extra peaks within the spectrum, you can filter them out with the excluded regions table by adding a new region and entering the x-min and x-max of the spectrum to not use for fitting.

 ---